koizuka/electron-testable-ipc-proxy/README.md

 }
 ```
 * to use with jest, should be called this in a module which imported before the test target module.
-* this function creates an object implements each methods of T by given `fn` (pass `jest.fn()` for jest) to be accessed from your tests, and injects to global `window` object forbe called from test target.
+* this function creates an object implements each methods of T by given `fn` (pass `jest.fn()` for jest) to be accessed from your tests, and injects to global `window` object to be called from test target.

 ## Example code
 full code are in [here](https://github.com/koizuka/react-typescript-electron-sample-with-create-react-app-and-electron-builder).